-Immigration SA is the state government agency responsible for South Australian state nomination and employer nomination for applicants wishing to migrate to South Australia.
-To qualify for state or employer nomination, you must meet the requirements set by the Government of South Australia as outlined on this website.
+Immigration SA is the state government agency responsible for South Australian state nomination, Regional Certifying Body advice and endorsement for applicants wishing to apply for the Supporting Innovation in South Australia (SISA) - Temporary Activity visa.
+To qualify, you must meet the requirements set by the Government of South Australia as outlined on this website.

-If your application for nomination is successful, you must also meet all visa criteria set by the Department of Immigration and Border Protection (DIBP) and obtain a visa before you can migrate to South Australia.
-Please see the DIBP website to assess your eligibility for a visa before you seek state or employer nomination.
+If your application for nomination is successful, you must also meet all visa criteria set by the Department of Home Affairs and obtain a visa before you can migrate to South Australia.
+Please see the Department of Home Affairs website to assess your eligibility for the relevant visa before you seek state nomination, employer nomination or endorsement.

-Visa decisions are the responsibility of DIBP and therefore nomination by Immigration SA does not guarantee that your visa application to migrate to Australia will be successful.
+Visa decisions are the responsibility of the Department of Home Affairs and therefore Immigration SA does not guarantee that your visa application to migrate to Australia will be successful.

-Immigration SA charges a non-refundable nomination application service fee.
+Immigration SA charges a non-refundable nomination/endoresement application service fee for skilled, business and Supporting Innovation in South Australia applicants.
 The fee must be paid after submitting your application by selecting the ‘submit’ button.
 The fee is charged on each application.
-A 3.2% surcharge is also included payable to cover the cost of accepting the payment of the service fee.
+A 0.5% surcharge is also payable to cover the cost of accepting the payment of the service fee.

 The fee and surcharge is payable online with a credit card at the time of lodging an application.
-The application will not be not be processed by Immigration SA until the payment is confirmed.
+The application will not be processed by Immigration SA until the payment is confirmed.

 The fee and surcharge are charged in Australian dollars (AUD).
 The amount payable in a foreign currency is dependent on the exchange rate at the time of payment.
 The payment methods accepted are by VISA or MasterCard.
 Before you submit your application, you may choose to notify your bank of an upcoming foreign credit card transaction if applicable.

-The fee is an administration charge only and does not guarantee the approval of your application for nomination.
+The fee is an administration charge only and does not guarantee the approval of your application for nomination/endorsement.

-Fees will not be refunded for any reason including if your personal circumstances change, if you change your mind and do not wish to continue with your application for nomination or for an Australian visa or if your application for State nomination or a visa is not approved.
+Fees will not be refunded for any reason including if your personal circumstances change, if you change your mind and do not wish to continue with your application for nomination/endorsement or for an Australian visa or if your application for endorsement for the SISA entrepreneur visa or state nomination or a visa is not approved.

 Application fees are subject to change.
 The fee payable is charged by reference to the date your application fee is paid.
 You will need to pay the fee that is published on this site at the time of payment.

-It is your responsibility to read these application terms and conditions, nomination requirements and the relevant document checklist before applying and preparing your documents.
+It is your responsibility to read these application terms and conditions, relevant application requirements and the related document checklist before applying and preparing your documents.

 Immigration SA will make every effort to process your application efficiently.
-You, as the primary applicant (or if instructed in writing by you, your Migration Agent/authorised recipient) will be contacted regarding the outcome of the decision.
+Unless instructed by you in writing, you will be contacted directly regarding the outcome of the assessment.
+However, if instructed in writing by you, your Migration Agent/authorised recipient, will be contacted to advise the outcome.

-You must be a registered user of the apply.migration.sa.gov.au website to submit an application for nomination.
+You must be a registered user of the apply.migration.sa.gov.au website to submit an application.

 All applications are submitted via the secure online application system at https://apply.migration.sa.gov.au.

 Applications must be submitted within 30 days from the created date.
-If an application has not be submitted after 30 days from the creation, it will be automatically deleted.
-The application can be saved to be progressed anytime within the 30 day period.
-If saved applications need to be deleted for operational requirements, Immigration SA will advise users in advance via email.
+If an application has not been submitted after 30 days from the creation, it will be automatically deleted.
+The application can be saved to be progressed anytime within the 30-day period.
+If saved applications need to be deleted for operational requirements, Immigration SA will advise users (where possible in advance) via email.

-Occupation availability is confirmed at the time an application for skilled migrants (489/190) is submitted, not at the time the application is created.
+Occupation availability for nomination applications are confirmed at the time an application for skilled migrants (489/190) is submitted, not at the time the application is created.

 Changes may only be made to the application before selecting the ‘submit’ button.
-To make a copy of your application this must be done prior to selecting the 'submit' button and using the ’copy‘ function located in the ‘my applications‘ page.
 Requests to ‘unlock’ a submitted application will be refused.